owasp-dep-scan/dep-scan/README.md

 dep-scan could auto-detect most cloud applications and Kubernetes manifest files.
 Pass the argument `-t yaml-manifest` to manually specify the type.

+## PDF reports

+Ensure [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) is installed or use the official container image to generate pdf reports.
+Use with `--explain` for more detailed reports.

 ## Discord support

 The developers could be reached via the [discord](https://discord.gg/DCNxzaeUpd) channel for enterprise support.